AryanBhati7/reachinbox-assignment/README.md

 - Check if the port `5173` is free, or configure the server to run on a different port by modifying the `vite.config.js` file.
 - Review error messages in the terminal for clues, and refer to the Vite or React documentation for solutions.

-### Contributing

-If you'd like to contribute to this project, follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes.
-4. Commit your changes (`git commit -m 'Add some feature'`).
-5. Push to the branch (`git push origin feature-branch`).
-6. Open a Pull Request.

----

-Feel free to adapt these instructions to fit the specific requirements of your project!